 Photo courtesy of Bluewatershots [Roderick Jongschaap].
 All Rights Reserved.

-The best times for sailfish are mid-October to mid-December off Luanda and then the fish move South and seem to concentrate off Lobito from February until mid-April.
+The best times for sailfish are mid-October to mid-November off Luanda and then the fish move South and seem to concentrate off Lobito from February until mid-April.
 We follow the fish South to Lobito in January.